GAN-based Vertical Federated Learning for Label Protection in Binary Classification: Generative Adversarial Federated Model (GAFM)

+In this section, we provide a detailed description of the GAFM framework.
+As illustrated in Figure \ref{fig:GAFM Pipeline}, each non-label party $p$ in GAFM utilizes its local model $f_{\theta_p}$ to extract local feature information from its local data $X_p$ and sends it to the label party.
+In the cut layer, the label party aggregates the feature information from all non-label parties to obtain the intermediate result $f(X) = F(\sum_p f_{\theta_p}(X_p))$, where $F(.)$ is a known transformation function, such as the identity function.
+The label party takes the intermediate result $f(X)$ as input to the generator $G_{\theta_g}$, and the output of $G_{\theta_g}$ is treated as the prediction $\hat{Y}$.
+Then, the label party adversarially trains both the generator $G_{\theta_g}$ and the discriminator $D_{\theta_d}$ with guidance from the true label $Y$ and the prediction $\hat{Y}$.
+The GAN loss $L_{\mathrm{GAN}}$ between $G_{\theta_g}$ and $D_{\theta_d}$ is defined in equation \ref{eq:minmax_GAN_obj}, which quantifies the distance between the prediction $\hat Y$ and the ground truth $Y$ distribution by employing the Wasserstein-1 distance \cite{kantorovich1960mathematical}:

 where $\varepsilon\sim N(0, \sigma^2)$ is a small additive Gaussian noise so that $Y+\varepsilon$ has a continuous support.
-The Wasserstein loss encourages the predicted distribution to be similar to that of the empirical response and is applicable to multi-class classification tasks \citep{frogner2015learning}.
-The parameters $\theta^d$ represent model parameters for the discriminator, and $\theta^g$ are model parameters of the generator.
-That is, the $P$ passive parties locally train $P$ models based on their own data, and their outputs are aggregated as the input $\tilde Y$ to the generator.
-Then the final prediction is $\hat Y=G_{\theta^g}(\tilde Y)= G_{\theta^g}(F(\sum_p(f_{\theta^L_p}(X_p)))$ which is obtained through the generator.

-The second part is the penalty loss $L_{penalty}$ that encourages the two classes to be separated and is defined in (\ref{eq:minmax_recon_obj}) which measures the distance between intermediate results $\tilde Y$ and the randomized response $\Dot{Y}$:
+The Wasserstein loss, which encourages the predicted distribution to closely align with the empirical response, is applicable to classification tasks \cite{frogner2015learning}.